 Looking at the framework related to HE level presented in Figure 39, it is visually evident that extant courses on the market focus on resilience cross-cutting skills and specialized/technical skills.
 In these dimensions, from an empirical perspective, few more specific skills are required to be added (i.e., Environmental and social awareness and Reverse logistics and operational management skills).
-This is confirmed also from a theoretical point of view, where, among the 5 most cited skills in the literature, two Resilience cross-cutting skills (Business management and Strategy skill and Customer and user-focused understanding) flank the Maintenance and equipment selection skills from the Specialized/technical ones.
+This is confirmed also from a theoretical point of view, where, among the 5 most cited skills in the literature, the two Resilience cross-cutting skills Business management and Strategy skill and Customer and user-focused understanding flank the Maintenance and equipment selection skills from the Specialized/technical ones.

-It is also interesting to evaluate the gaps unveiled from a comparison between the market and the theoretical less cited skills.
-For the Resilience cross-cutting skills, are lacking Management, Coordination skills, Environmental and social awareness, Design and implementation of Training Programs but also Writing and research capability.
-Concerning the specialized/technical skills, Resource utilization skills, and Master quality and safety are lacking, flanked by the Reverse utilization skills (also raised by practitioners).
+It is also interesting to evaluate the gaps of the market compared to the theoretical less cited skills.
+For the Resilience cross-cutting skills, Management, Coordination skills are lacking, resulting in lack in Environmental and social awareness, Design and implementation of Training Programs but also Writing and research capability.
+Concerning the specialized/technical skills, Resource utilization skills, and Master quality and safety are lacking, also flanked by the Reverse utilization skills (also raised by practitioners.

-Looking at the left side of Figure 39, digital technologies skills and resilience soft skills are less addressed by the courses proposed on the market.
+Looking at the left side of Figure 39, digital technologies skills and resilience soft skills are less addressed by the courses already proposed on the market.
 This open rooms towards the detection of more skills to be empowered through the CERES curricula to support the adoption of CE.
-It turns out that from an empirical perspective are needed several Resilience soft skills (Collaboration and network connection, Negotiation, Effective communication, and Flexibility) and Digital technological skills (Data management and analytical skills, Master virtual, augmented and mixed (VAM) realities, and also Robotics and automation).
+It turns out that from an empirical perspective are needed, among Resilience soft skills, Collaboration and network connection, Negotiation, Effective communication, and Flexibility, while among Digital technological skills, Data management and analytical skills, Master virtual, augmented and mixed (VAM) realities, and also Robotics and automation.
 From a theoretical perspective, several are the Resilience soft skills needed: Effective communication, Problem defining and solving, Teamwork, Lifelong learning commitment, Critical thinking.
 Instead, the Digital technologies skills suggested by academics are: Data management and analytical skills, Programming skills, Design digital services and product-service systems (PSS).